A Cycle Ride to HDR: Semantics Aware Self-Supervised Framework for Unpaired LDR-to-HDR Image Reconstruction: Related Work

-Learning-based approaches use either single-exposed LDR as input~\cite{santos2020single,eilertsen2017hdr,li2019hdrnet,liu2020single,le2023single,guo2023single,zou2023rawhdr,guo2022lhdr} or alternatively, multi-exposed LDR~\cite{niu2021hdr,cai2018learning,ren2023robust,SelfHDR,barua2023arthdr}.
-Some of the multi-exposed methods use novel feature fusion or aggregation methods~\cite{ye2021progressive, xiao2024deep, yan2023unified}.
+Learning-based approaches use either single-exposed LDR as input~\cite{santos2020single,eilertsen2017hdr,li2019hdrnet,liu2020single,le2023single,guo2023single,zou2023rawhdr,guo2022lhdr} or alternatively, multi-exposed LDR~\cite{niu2021hdr,cai2018learning,ren2023robust,SelfHDR,barua2023arthdr} for HDR reconstruction.
+Some of the methods that use multi-exposed LDR employ novel feature fusion or aggregation techniques~\cite{ye2021progressive, xiao2024deep, yan2023unified}.
 Barua~\etal~\cite{barua2024histohdr} harnessed the concept of histogram equalization of input LDR, in addition to the original LDR, to overcome the contrast and hue miss-representation in over/underexposed areas of the LDR.
 Cao~\etal~\cite{cao2023decoupled} proposed a channel-decoupled kernel-based approach which combines the output HDR with the output of another architecture in a pixel-wise fashion.
 Luzardo~\etal~\cite{luzardo2020fully} proposed a method to enhance the artistic intent of the reconstructed HDR by enhancing the peak brightness in the reconstruction process.
-In addition, recently, Neural Radiance Fields~\cite{mildenhall2021nerf,huang2022hdr,mildenhall2022nerf,lu2024pano}, Diffusion Models~\cite{dalal2023single, goswami2024semantic,wang2024lediff}, and Gaussian Splatting~\cite{singh2024hdrsplat} have also been used to improve the reconstruction of HDR content.
+NeRF~\cite{mildenhall2021nerf,huang2022hdr,mildenhall2022nerf,lu2024pano}, Diffusion Models~\cite{dalal2023single, goswami2024semantic,wang2024lediff}, and Gaussian Splatting~\cite{singh2024hdrsplat} have also been deployed to improve HDR reconstruction.